kinow/autosubmit/docs/source/userguide/set and share the configuration/index.rst

    autosubmit_a004.yml  expdef_a004.yml  platforms_a004.yml
     jobs_a004.yml    proj_a004.yml

 .. warning:: All users must share the same experiment autosubmit.db for this to work.
+More info at `shared-db <https://autosubmit.readthedocs.io/en/master/installation/index.html#production-environment-installation-shared-filesystem-database>`_

 Sharing an experiment configuration across filesystems is possible only by including the same `DEFAULT.CUSTOM_CONFIG` and `GIT.PROJECT_ORIGIN`, `GIT.PROJECT_BRANCH` and `GIT.PROJECT_TAG` inside the expdef.yml file.